ucrparlay/Parallel-Strong-Connectivity/README.md

 ```

 The application can auto-detect the format of the input graph based on the suffix of the filename.
-We support the adjacency graph format from [Problem Based Benchmark suite](http://www.cs.cmu.edu/~pbbs/benchmarks/graphIO.html), whose filename should end with ".adj".
+It supports the adjacency graph format from [Problem Based Benchmark suite](http://www.cs.cmu.edu/~pbbs/benchmarks/graphIO.html), whose filename should end with ".adj".
+It also supports binary representation.
+Some of the binary graphs can be found in our [Google Drive](https://drive.google.com/drive/u/3/folders/1ZuhfaLmdL-EyOiWYqZGD1rOy_oSFRWe4).

+For storage limit, we don't provide some of the large graphs used in our paper.
+They can be found in [Stanford Network Analysis Project](http://snap.stanford.edu/) and [Web Data Commons](http://webdatacommons.org/hyperlinkgraph/).

 ## Reference
 L. Wang, X. Dong, Y. Gu, Y. Sun.
 Parallel Strong Connectivity Based on Faster Reachability.
 In submission.